siserte/siserte.github.io/_pages/research.md

     In this project I have been in charge of the integration of both technologies, since RCUDA have not got the feature of managing workloads and SLURM does not know how to share resources such as GPUs.
     Nowadays, the RCUDA project offers this integration by applying a patch to SLURM.</p>

+<p><strong style="color: #808080;">Degree's Thesis - Adjusting the Energy Consumption in Computer Facilities</strong>
+This project consisted in the development of a simulator to assess energy saving strategies and policies in HPC workloads.
+The real system Energy Saving Cluster (ESC) based on Sun Grid Engine (SGE) was modeled in order to simulate its behavior, taking into account: the different features of the components in the cluster, the scheduling and the energy saving policies and generating statistics and charts with the results.
+The simulator was written in Python and had a user web interface for its management.</p>